jcassady/groq-qa-generator/README.md

     - **Client Initialization**: A Groq API client is initialized to enable communication with the service, providing access to powerful models like **LLaMA 70B**.

 2. 📄 **Text Processing**:
     - **Loading Prompts and Questions**: The library includes methods to load sample questions and system prompts from specified file paths.
-These prompts are essential for guiding the Groq API's response.
+These prompts are essential for guiding **LLaMA 70B**'s response.
     - **Generating Full Prompts**: The system prompt and sample question are combined into a complete prompt for the Groq API.

 3. 🤖 **QA Pair Generation**:
-    - The core process involves taking a list of text chunks and generating question-answer pairs using the Groq API.
-It:
+    - The core process involves taking a list of text chunks and generating question-answer pairs using the Groq API to prompt **LLaMA 70B** `Groq-qa-generator`:
         - Loads the system prompt and sample question.
-        - Iterates through each text chunk, creating a full prompt for the Groq API.
+        - Iterates through each text chunk, creating a full prompt for **LLaMA 70B**.
-        - Retrieves the completion from the Groq API.
+        - Retrieves the completion from the Groq API, and in turn the model.
         - Streams the completion response and converts it into question-answer pairs.
-        - Writes the generated QA pairs to the specified output file.
+        - Writes the generated QA pairs to the output file.

-This approach enables the generation of question-answer pairs, leveraging the Groq API while maintaining flexibility through configuration settings.

 ## 🧪 Running Tests